Wild flowers (C. Thompson)

 About this event

-We will focus on relatively simple flowers to help you gain confidence for working on your own.
+We will focus on relatively simple flowers to help you gain confidence in understanding and interpreting their structure and to help you become familiar with floral terminology.
 Weather permitting, we will spend some time working outside in Tyland Barn Nature Park.
-We will work together or in pairs (but always under supervision) on the identity of selected species.
-The remainder of the day will be spent in the classroom with selected specimens, using the Wild Flower Key to confirm their identification.
+Both inside and out, we will work together or in pairs (but always under supervision) on describing the essential (key) features of examples from different flowering plant families.

-This course is designed to give you confidence at identifying flowering plants using keys.
-In doing so, it will also give you a better understanding of a wide range of botanical terms and flowering plant classification.
+This course is designed to give you familiarity and deeper understanding of botanical terms and flowering plant classification.

-By the end of the course it is expected that you will have a beter undertanding of:
+By the end of the course it is expected that you will have:

-• Some relevant botanical terms and flowering plant classification
+• A better grasp of and familiarity with the relevant botanical terms and of flowering plant classification

 • Accessible toilet